cotoami/cotoami-scraper/README.md

 ### Kindle highlights

-It scrapes the kindle highlights at the Kindle websites whose url starts with `https://read.amazon`.
+It scrapes the kindle highlights at the Kindle websites whose url start with `https://read.amazon`.